matteoacrossi/ibmq_open_quantum_systems/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/matteoacrossi/ibmq_open_quantum_systems/master)

-A repository with the code used for producing the results of the paper Guillermo García-Peréz, Matteo A. C. Rossi, Sabrina Maniscalco, [arXiv:1906.07099](https://arxiv.org/abs/1906.07099).
+A repository with the code used for producing the results of the paper *Guillermo García-Peréz, Matteo A. C. Rossi, Sabrina Maniscalco, [npj Quantum Inf 6, 1 (2020)](https://doi.org/10.1038/s41534-019-0235-y)*.

 The code is written using [Qiskit](https://github.com/qiskit/qiskit/), and the experiments are run using the free IBM Q Experience.